Bourke Street

 Proposal

-• The site has supported the delivery of health services for nearly 100 years, including the long-term operation of the St John of God Hospital.
-Following the recent and significant redevelopment of Goulburn Base Hospital, the Southern NSW Local Health District (SNSWLHD) has progressively relocated its services to the upgraded facility.
-This transition is now complete and SNSWLHD will permanently vacate the Bourke Street site in early 2026.
+• The site has supported the delivery of health services for almost 100 years, including the long-term operation of the St John of God Hospital.

 • The proposal involves the redevelopment of the site to establish a vibrant, mixed-use precinct that respects its heritage while meeting Goulburn’s contemporary needs.
 Key elements of the proposal include: